Vapor-solid-solid growth of single-walled carbon nanotubes: Results and discussion

-The slow carbon transport intrinsic to VSS growth is expected to influence both nucleation and elongation on solid catalysts.
-Growth simulations were therefore performed on a Re\textsubscript{594} Wulff NP at a carbon supply rate of $k = 50$ carbon per \SI{}{\micro\second}, chosen to be close to the diffusion-limited estimate discussed above.
+The sluggish carbon transport intrinsic to carbon-covered rhenium NPs is expected to affect VSS growth both in terms of cap nucleation and tube elongation.
+To investigate this, \si{\micro\second}-timescale growth simulations were performed on Re\textsubscript{594} Wulff NPs at a carbon supply (growth) rate of $k = 50$ carbon atoms per \si{\micro\second}, chosen to be close to the diffusion-limited estimate discussed above.

-In practice, simulation throughput constrained the accessible parameter space.
-Using NEP\textsubscript{Re-C} with GPUMD, growth simulations on Re\textsubscript{594} progress at approximately \SI{150}{\nano\second} per day.
-At $k = 50$ carbon per \SI{}{\micro\second}, this corresponds to insertion of roughly seven carbon atoms per day.
-Consequently, complete growth simulations require multiple weeks even when initiated from a prepared Re\textsubscript{594} NP preloaded with surface carbon, underscoring that further improvements in computational efficiency remain desirable.
+In practice, growth simulations with NEP and GPUMD on a Re\textsubscript{594} NP achieve up to \SI{150}{\nano\second} per day of simulated growth.
+At $k = 50$ carbon atoms per \si{\micro\second}, this corresponds to insertion of roughly seven carbon atoms per day.
+Consequently, complete growth simulations require multiple weeks even when initiated from NPs preloaded with surface carbon, underscoring that further improvements in the computational efficiency of MLIPs are needed.